Noncommutative Geometry, Spectral Asymptotics, and Semiclassical Analysis: Introduction

-In particular, this semiclassical Weyl law holds under the Tauberian conditions~\textup{(H)} and~$\textup{(Z)}$. \end{theorem}
+In particular, this semiclassical Weyl law holds under the Tauberian conditions~\textup{(H)} and~$\textup{(Z)}$. \end{theoremalph}

 For $q=1$ we recover from~(\ref{eq:Intro.SC-Weyl-Dq}) the semiclassical Weyl law of~\cite{MSZ:LMP22} without any extra regularity or requiring $p$ to be~$>2$.
-The semiclassical Weyl law~(\ref{eq:Intro.SC-Weyl-Dq}) for $q\neq 1$ are new even for $p>2$.
+The semiclassical Weyl law~(\ref{eq:Intro.SC-Weyl-Dq}) for $q\neq 1$ is new even for $p>2$.

 It is known that the semiclassical Weyl law for $q=2$ implies a classical Weyl law for the eigenvalue distribution of $D^2$.
-Therefore, we may interpret Theorem~\ref{thm:Intro.SC-Weyl-lawDq} as some kind of converse of this statement.
+Therefore, we may interpret Theorem~\ref{thm:Intro.SC-Weyl-lawDq} as a kind of converse of this statement.